Bicycle Accident Claim Awarded £9,500 Compensation

 To aid diagnosis, our Personal Injury Solicitors arranged an MRI scan.
 Instructed by his union, the CWU, we submitted a claim to the Royal Mail Group alleging a failure in its duty of care within the Provision and Use of Work Equipment regulations 1998.
 This claim was underpinned by a previous legal decision against The Post Office.

 Clearly the bicycle's chain had been defective, and was therefore a direct cause of the postal worker's accident.
-Liability was admitted by the defendant and personal injury compensation was settled at £9,500.

 "I was very happy with the professional legal advice I received from Simpson Millar and how they kept me updated on a regular basis."